ShawFromAttock/Data-Science/Week#4/Scraping_start.md

         title = response.css('title::text').extract()
         yield {"Titletext" : title }
 ```

+# Selectors:
+When you are scraping the web pages, you need to extract a certain part of the HTML source by using the mechanism called selectors, achieved by using either XPath or CSS expressions.
+Selectors are built upon the lxml library, which processes the XML and HTML in Python language.

 Now we can use both `css` and `xpath` to extract data from the website.

 `using xpath`